Molecular and Cellular Perturbations and Xénobiotics (MCPX)

 All of this research is developed within the framework of three main themes:

-S Boland, S Devineau, K Maouche, F Marano, Justine Renault (Bioprofiler resource)
+S Boland, S Devineau, K Maouche, F Marano, J Renault

 This research focuses on identifying the pulmonary risk of the particulate component of the exposome (atmospheric particles, nanoparticles, micro- and nanoplastics) in co-exposure with other air pollutants, by developing new tools (toxicological tests, biophysical/imagery approaches, cellular models).
 This work is part of our understanding of pulmonary pathological processes (chronic obstructive pulmonary disease, cancer, …) and metabolic processes (diabetes), as well as studying the effects of these pollutants in pathological models.
 This research is based on the development of complex cell culture models (3D cultures, pathological models) and original biophysical approaches (Raman spectroscopy).